R46.81 - Obsessive-compulsive behavior

-R46.81 is a billable ICD-10 code used to specify a medical diagnosis of obsessive-compulsive behavior.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+R46.81 is a billable diagnosis code used to specify a medical diagnosis of obsessive-compulsive behavior.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 This code describes a circumstance which influences the patient's health status but not a current illness or injury.
 The code is unacceptable as a principal diagnosis.